eleKit/v-arcade/README.md

 - A "therapist app"  specific for the therapist to manage children's progresses remotely and a server to store data about the exercises' performed by children

+This github contains the Unity project with both the therapist and the child applications that can be build separately.

 The four serious games are: Rich Race, Music Beats, Alien Invasion and Shooting Gallery; each serious game offers different physiotherapy exercises.
 The child plays with the game through the Leap Motion Controller that tracks child's hand movements converting it in movements of the character.
 In Rich Race the child controls a car and has to drive in a circuit, in Music Beats the child plays with both hands and should beat them following music rythm, in Shooting Gallery the child contro0ls the poiter of a gun and has to hit each target with the pointer, in Alien Invasion the child controls a spaceship and has to shoot to all the aliens.